rasmus98/grasp_levels_to_table/README.md

 -i (requires output mode 2 or higher in grasp. just a flag, prints term of all the orbitals except the outer one if used. e.g for 3s3p 3d it will print 3s3p(term of all this) 3d(term of total state) without: 3s3p3d (term) )

+I will consider changing the above to intead print the term of each of the requested output orbitals.
+This will potentially be more useful for things like the lanthnaides with many promotions.